Excitation of the Glashow resonance without neutrino beams: Nonresonant background

 By nonresonant background we mean those channels in $e^+e^-$ ($\mu^+\mu^-$) scattering that produce exactly the same final states as above, $W^\mp\rho^\pm$, without, however, exciting the Glashow resonance.

 The possible leading order background can in general be represented by two $s$-channel Feynman diagrams with $\gamma$ and $Z$ exchanges as shown in Fig.~\ref{fig:background}.
 For completeness, one could also add a similar graph with an intermediate Higgs boson, but we ignore it.
-In principle, the vertices $\gamma W\rho$ and $ZW\rho$ may arise in effective theories like vector meson dominance extended to weak interactions~\cite{vmd_weak}.
-Anyway, these diagrams would yield terms in a cross section behaving like $\sim m_W^2/s^2$ as $s$ grows, and without the logarithmic enhancement.
+In principle, the vertices $\gamma W\rho$ and $ZW\rho$ may arise in effective theories like, e.g., vector meson dominance extended to weak interactions~\cite{vmd_weak}.
+These diagrams would yield terms in a cross section behaving like $\sim m_W^2/s^2$ as $s$ grows, and without the logarithmic enhancement.
 As a result, the related contribution will decrease much faster with energy than ~$1/s\ln(s/m^2_\rho)$ following from~\eqref{eq:cross_Wrho1}.
 Another independent reason of suppression of the background is due to the couplings $\gamma W\rho$ and $ZW\rho$.
 The latter are constrained by the non-observation of the decay modes $W^\pm\rightarrow\gamma\rho^\pm$ and $Z\rightarrow W^\pm\rho^\mp$.
-Note that at the $Z$~pole the contribution of the diagram in Fig.~\ref{fig:background}(b) suffers a phase-space suppression due to the mass difference $m_Z-m_W\sim 10$~GeV.
-Thus, these background channels seem to play a minor role (if any).
+Note that at the $Z$-pole the contribution of the diagram in Fig.~\ref{fig:background}(b) suffers, in addition, a phase-space suppression due to the mass difference $m_Z-m_W\sim 10$~GeV.
+The current 95\%~CL upper bound on the branching ratio $\Gamma(Z\rightarrow W^\pm\rho^\mp)/\Gamma(Z\rightarrow\text{all})$ is smaller than $8.3\times10^{-5}$~\cite{pdg} and can further drop to $4.0\times10^{-10}$~\cite{Grossman:2015cak}.
+Thus, the nonresonant channels seem to play a minor role~(if~any) in the production of final states consisting of a single $W$ boson plus a vector meson.